 - 6.1.
 A full vehicle including at least the seat to be tested and all necessary seat and head restraint equipment. - 6.2.
-A vehicle body in white including at least the seat to be tested and all necessary seat and head restraint equipment. - 6.3.
-A seat equipped with its head restraint and all necessary attachment hardware, as well as all necessary equipment for the activation of dynamic head restraints.
+A vehicle body in white including at least the seat to be tested and all necessary seat and head restraint equipment as well as all necessary equipment for the activation of dynamic head restraint.

-[A seat equipped with its head restraint and all necessary attachment hardware, as well as all necessary equipment for the activation of dynamic head restraint which is triggered externally to the seat.
-Where manufacturer requests, a seat belt, equivalent of that used in the vehicle, and its anchorages may be used.
+6.3.
+Where the performance of the seat is assessed independent of the vehicle, a seat equipped with its head restraint and all necessary attachment hardware, as well as all necessary equipment for the activation of dynamic head restraints.
+Where a manufacturer requests, a seat belt, equivalent of that used in the vehicle, and its anchorages may be used.